Compositional Reasoning with Transformers, RNNs, and Chain of Thought: Proofs from

 We now define an MLP that will reorganize the tokens before applying the next layer of self-attention.
-The role of the MLP will be to perform the following operations on an input token $\bt_v$: \begin{enumerate} \item If the entries in places $2d+4\log(n)+1$ to $2d+8\log(n)$ are zero, then $\bt_v = \pmb{0}$. \item If the last entry of $\bt_v$ is equal to $1$, then replace between the entries in places $2d+1$ until $2d+4\log(n)$ and the entries in places $2d+4\log(n)+1$ until $2d+8\log(n)$.
-Then replace all the entries in places $2d+4\log(n)+1$ until $2d+8\log(n)$ with zeroes. \item Replace between the entries in places $1$ until $d$ and $d+1$ until $2d$.
+The role of the MLP will be to perform the following operations on an input token $\bt_v$: \begin{enumerate} \item If the entries in places $2d+4\log(n)+1$ to $2d+8\log(n)$ are zero, then $\bt_v = \pmb{0}$. \item If the last entry of $\bt_v$ is equal to $1$, then replace the entries in places $2d+1$ until $2d+4\log(n)$ (which used to hold $\bz_v$) with the entries in places $2d+4\log(n)+1$ until $2d+8\log(n)$ (which used to hold $\bz_{\Pcal(v)}$).
+Then, replace the entries in places $2d+4\log(n)+1$ until $2d+8\log(n)$ with zeroes.
+This makes it a leaf embedding. \item Replace between the entries in places $1$ until $d$ and $d+1$ until $2d$.
 Then replace the entries in places $d+1$ until $2d$ with zeroes. \item Add $1$ to the entry in place $2d+8\log(n)+1$.
 Then, if this entry is equal to $L-1$, replace the last entry with 1, if this entry is equal to $L$ replace the last two entries with zeroes. \end{enumerate}

 The first operation zero out any token that corresponded to a leaf node, as they won't be necessary in later stages of the computation.
 The second operation turn tokens in the second to last layer to have the same embedding as leaf nodes, namely that they only contain the PE of their parent, and don't have a PE of their own.
 The third operation update the value of $\bx_v$, this only changes for nodes that were in the second to last layer.
 For any other non-leaf node, since it attended to itself both vectors are equal.
 The last operation updates the depth of each node.
-Now, each node that was in the second to last layer will be embedded similarly to a lead, while nodes in the third to last layer will have $1$ in their last coordinate.
+Now, each node that was in the second to last layer will be embedded similarly to a leaf, while nodes in the third to last layer will have $1$ in their last coordinate.

 Each such operation can be implemented by a $2$-layer MLP with width bounded by $O(d+\log(n))$.
 For example, to implement the first operation we use the function: